tumarkin/edgar/README.md

 # edgar
 A simple command line utility to locally index and download filings from the SEC Edgar database.

+# Features

+Edgar builds a local Postgres database of forms on Edgar and then allows you to download forms using queries based on any combination of CIK, company name, form type (e.g. 10-K), start date, and end date.
+It is also possible to download forms by the internal identifier in the database. `edgar --help` provides information on all commands/sub-commands.
+Downloads are run in parallel enabling Edgar to download data efficiently.

 # Installation

 1. Edgar application